Skip to main content

 Our Seniors Need You!

-The pandemic has amplified the effects of loneliness, isolation, and social exclusion, onto the quality of life of our seniors.
-We currently have 34 seniors awaiting to be matched with a volunteer, and more senior applications arrive every week.
+The pandemic has amplified the effects of loneliness, isolation, and social exclusion, on the quality of life of our seniors.
+We currently have 25 seniors awaiting to be matched with a volunteer, and more senior applications arrive every week.
 We matched 83 seniors last year and hope to match over a hundred seniors this year.
 In order to increase our capacity, each month we need 10-12 community volunteers willing to be a Befriender.

 Red Field